arotranslate/AroTranslate/README.md

 ## Motivation

-Aromanian is an Eastern Romance language, part of the Proto-Romanian language family.
-With more than 300k speakers, it has a rich cultural heritage but remains underrepresented in modern technological advancements, particularly in the field of natural language processing.
+Aromanian is an [Eastern Romance](https://glottolog.org/resource/languoid/id/east2714.bigmap.html#6/43.573/19.213) language, part of the Proto-Romanian language family.
+Aromanian has a rich cultural heritage but remains underrepresented in modern technological advancements, particularly in the field of natural language processing.
 <br><br>
 Spoken mainly in Greece, Albania, Romania but also North Macedonia, Bulgaria, and Serbia, the Aromanian language has the [endangered](https://endangeredlanguages.com/lang/963) status as speakers tend to assimilate more and more with their national language and culture, and do not pass the tongue to the new generations.
 <br><br>
-There are very little initiatives for supporting the Aromanian language, mostly due to the governments lack of help.
-It is only oficially recognized in [North Macedonia and Albania](https://en.wikipedia.org/wiki/Aromanian_language#:~:text=2021%20Australian%20census.-,Official%20status,subject%20in%20some%20primary%20schools.).
+There are very little initiatives for supporting the Aromanian language and it is only oficially recognized in [North Macedonia and Albania](https://en.wikipedia.org/wiki/Aromanian_language#:~:text=2021%20Australian%20census.-,Official%20status,subject%20in%20some%20primary%20schools.).
 <br><br>

 This project, through the tools and data it presents, aims to:
-- make digital content more accesible
+- make digital content more accesible for Aromanian speakers
-- allow young Aromanians (and not only) to reconnect with their languages
-- increase interest for this subject, especially within the academic medium
+- contribute to linguistic research of Eastern Romance languages

 ## Deliverables
 The following are released: